rizitis/captain-slack/README.md

 **mirrors and weather forcast**

-7. `cptn mirrors` (root) Will check all active slackware mirrorlist servers and print top 5 faster for your location.
+7. `cptn mirrors` (root) Will check all active slackware mirrorlist servers and print top 5 (default) faster for your location.
+   - `cptn mirrors -1` only the faster
+   - `cptn mirrors -[1..9]` Valid numbers are from 1 to 9. (if not -N flag set, then default is 5)
-8. `cptn weather-forcast` Will print in terminal next days weather forcast for you :D *(assume you are not under vpn)*
+8. `cptn weather` Will print in terminal next days weather forcast for you :D *(assume you are not under vpn)*
 ---

 #### Videos: